"Wait, You Want Me to Bring LEGO Bricks to a Board Meeting?"

 What would you think if I told you that I facilitate strategic planning sessions with LEGO bricks?

-Or maybe, “Are we really going to play with toys while discussing our budget crisis?”
+"Isn't that for kids?"
+Or maybe, "Are we really going to play with toys while discussing our budget crisis?"

 What LEGO Serious Play Actually Is

-Why It Works (and Why It’s Not Childish)
+Why It Works

 How LEGO Serious Play Helps Nonprofits

-Here’s a story that perfectly captures why this matters.
-I worked with an organization where everyone insisted they were “living the mission.”
+The biggest one is team and mission alignment.
+I worked with an organization where everyone said they were "living the mission."
 But when we had each person build what the mission meant to them, we ended up with wildly different models.
-One person’s mission was all about direct service.
-Another’s focused on advocacy.
+One person's mission was all about direct service.
+Another's focused on advocacy.
 A third built something about community partnerships.
+Everyone genuinely believed they were living the mission.
+The problem was, they weren't all living the same mission.
+This led to tension when some staff thought others weren't pulling their weight.
+They were all working hard, just toward different interpretations of the same words.
+When we built a shared model together, people started to see how their different perspectives came from different experiences, both personal and professional, and began to find some common ground.

-One prompt I’ve used is “Build your organization at its best.”
-The models that emerge show both aspirations and gaps.
-When someone builds literal walls between departments, that’s worth discussing.
-When multiple people independently build similar obstacles, you’ve identified a pattern that needs attention.
+It also changes how teams interact day-to-day.
+Ask your team to build "the value you bring to this organization."
+Some people build bridges and others may build tools.
+Someone might build a foundation.
+These aren't just fun metaphors.
+They reveal how people see themselves and their roles.
+One prompt I've used is "Build your organization at its best," and the models show what people are aiming for and where the gaps are.
+When someone builds literal walls between departments, that's worth discussing.
+When multiple people independently build similar obstacles, you've identified a pattern that needs attention.

-Inside a LEGO Serious Play Session
+Inside a Session

 Here's how it works when I facilitate a LEGO Serious Play session with a nonprofit team: